jbenbassat/GTS-Solutioning/Performance and Sizing/Fusion_Sizing_Tool.md

 configuration until you reach the maximum system performance.

-## Register for a NetApp Support Site Account
+### Register for a Netapp Support Site (NSS) Account

-A Partner Support Site Account is required to register for NetApp online training (free of charge) and for live training.
-Additionally, a NetApp Support Site Account enables access to several useful tools, information and updates.

-Register for an account:
+In order to access NetApp training you must have a NSS ID associated with your IBM email address.
+Following are instructions for creating a NSS account:

 1. Go to [http://support.netapp.com](http://support.netapp.com) and click **Register Now** or go directly to the registration page at [http://support.netapp.com/eservice/public/now.do](http://support.netapp.com/eservice/public/now.do).